fredysomy/HealthApp/README.md

 ##### Future releases:
 * In **v1.5.0** we will be releasing version with sqlite support (no need of mysql driver)
 * In **v2.0.0** we will be releasing the executables.
+### Contibute
+* Fork the repostory
+* install the dependencies
+* Make your changes
+* And make a pull request from your repo.
+(I will surely look forward for the PR's)
 ### Credits:
 * [Fredy Somy](https://github.com/fredysomy)
 * [Shahin Sha](https://github.com/ShahinSha-dot)